Arman2409/wikipedia-analytics/server/README.md

 ## Setup

-1. **Install Node.js and NPM**: Ensure Node.js and NPM aren installed.
+1. **Install Node.js and NPM**: Ensure Node.js and NPM are installed.

+2. **Install and set up Redis**: Ensure you have Redis installed or you can use online platforms.

-2. **Install Dependencies**: Run in the `server` directory:
+3. **Install dependencies**: Run in the `server` directory:

 ```bash
 npm install
 ```

-3. Set up the environment variables in the .env file(you can find them in the .env.example file as well):
+4. Set up the environment variables in the .env file(you can find them in the .env.example file as well):

 ```
 PORT=your-port